 1. Isaiah 117 House

-The mission of the Isaiah 117 House is to provide physical and emotional support in a safe and loving home for children awaiting foster care placement.
-During this difficult time of transition, Isaiah 117 House provides a comforting home that is safe with friendly and loving volunteers who provide clean clothes, smiles, toys, and snuggly blankets.
-This space allows children to receive the comfort and care they need while DCS staff are able to do the necessary paperwork and identify a good foster placement.
+The mission of the Isaiah 117 House is to provide physical and emotional support for children awaiting foster care placement.
+They provide a comforting and safe home with clean clothes, toys, and snuggly blankets, all with the most friendly, loving volunteers.
+This allows children to receive the comfort and care they need while DCS staff are able to process paperwork and identify a good foster placement.

 2. PATH Classes